boxfish-studio/candymachine-client-sdk/README.md

 The Candymachine Client SDK offers all functionalities of the former Metaplex Candy Machine CLI but on a standalone pure Typescript client-side library that can run on any browser.

+> **IMPORTANT:** This SDK is only compatible with the Candy Machine V2.
+The Candy Machine V1 or V3 are not compatible.

 ### Features

 -   Create a Candy Machine V2 with multiple and configurable settings:
     -   Captcha enabled/disabled.
     -   Mutability on the NFTs.
     -   Price, number of NFTs.
     -   Authority.
     -   NFTs hosted on Arweave.
     -   Time and date to start the minting.
 -   Update any Candy Machine V2 in which you are the authority and have the cache file.
 -   Explore any Candy Machine V2, view the minted NFTs, remaining NFTs to mint...
 -   Mint a NFT from the Candy Machine V2.
 -   Available on Solana's Mainnet and Devnet networks.
 -   Fully compatible with React and NextJS.

 ### Built with

 -   Typescript
 -   Metaplex
 -   Anchor from Serum
 -   Solana web3.js

 <br/>